 Other ways to reach the library, including phone numbers, are on our General Contacts page.

-The Writing Lab, located on Lindell's street level, can help with all parts of a writing assignment, including analyzing a topic and constructing a thesis.
-No appointment is necessary.; current hours are posted on their Web site, www.augsburg.edu/writinglab.
+The Writing Center, located on Lindell's street level, can help with all parts of a writing assignment, including analyzing a topic and constructing a thesis.
+No appointment is necessary.; current hours are posted on their website, inside.augsburg.edu/writingcenter.

 There are ten study rooms on the third floor of the library that can be reserved.
 For eight of them, you must be present in the library to use the sign-up sheet on the door.
 The two largest are reserved using Google Calendar.
 Go to our Study Room page for all the details.

 Want to get started with choosing a topic?
 Or need a refresher in evaluating a Web resource?
 Day or night, professor-approved video tutorials are at your fingertips.
-Go to our Credo InfoLit resource (you'll have to log in to AugNet first) and pick what you want to learn from the left-hand column.
+Go to our JSTOR Research Basics course and pick what you want to learn from the left-hand column.
 Drill as deep or as shallowly as you like; there are optional online quizzes to keep you on your toes.

 RefWorks is an online research management, writing, and collaboration tool.
 It is designed to help researchers easily gather, manage, store and share all types of information, as well as generate citations and bibliographies.
 Lindell Library subscribes to it, so it is free to Augsburg faculty, staff, and students.
 We strongly urge you to get on the RefWorks wagon so you can organize not only this assignment, but all the projects you'll navigate throughout your scholarly career.
 Everything you need to know (we hope) is in our RefWorks guide.